peterhendrick/tomb/README.md

 git -C ~/.tomb/ remote add origin <SSH to remote>
 ```

-You'll also want to configure your git to set yourself as the author of your commits, and to sign your commits, type the following commands:
+You'll also want to configure your tomb's git repo to set yourself as the author of your commits, and to sign your commits, type the following commands:
 ```bash
 git -C ~/.tomb/ config user.name "Yourname" git -C ~/.tomb/ config user.email "youremail"